 So, there you have it!
 An easy recipe, cheap and comforting, so good it could replace a whole Thanksgiving turkey!
 Trust me, nobody will complain!

 What to do with the leftover bones?

-Never throw them away, they make the most wonderful stock.
-If I don’t have enough of them at one time or not the time to cook the stock immediately, I freeze them until I have enough.
+Never throw them away; they make the most wonderful stock.
+If I don’t have enough of them at one time or have no time to cook the stock immediately, I freeze them until I have enough.

 - To make the stock, place the bones in a large pot.

-- Add 2 carrots, 1 large onion, a piece of celeriac or 3-4 celery sticks, peppercorns and other spices, if you like.
-I always add some cloves, allspice and juniper berries and sometimes some fennel seeds.
+- Add 2 carrots, 1 small onion, a piece of celeriac, or 3-4 ribs celery, peppercorns, bay leaves, and other spices, if you like.
+I always add some cloves, allspice and juniper berries, and sometimes some fennel seeds.